henningte/ir/README.md

 ir is an R package that contains simple functions to import, handle and preprocess infrared spectra.
-Infrared spectra are stored as list columns in `data.frame`s to enable efficient storage of metadata along with the spectra and support further analyses containing other data for the same samples.
+Infrared spectra are stored as list columns in data frames to enable efficient storage of metadata along with the spectra and support further analyses containing other data for the same samples.

-Supported file formats for import currently are:
+**Supported file formats for import are:**

 1.  .csv files with individual spectra.
 2. Thermo Galactic’s .spc files with individual spectra.

-Provided functions for preprocessing and general handling are:
+**Provided functions for preprocessing and general handling are:**

 1.  baseline correction with:
       - a polynomial baseline